 Robocalls and telemarketing calls are not necessarily the same.
 Businesses can make telemarketing calls where a live person makes the call individually or answers an autodialed number.
 However, telemarketing also falls under legal scrutiny by the Federal Trade Commission (FTC).

 The FTC’s Telemarketing Sales Rule (TSR) created the National Do Not Call Registry, enabling individuals to register their phone numbers and opt out of telemarketing calls.
 The TSR limits the hours in which businesses may make telemarketing calls.
 Sellers who violate TSR are subject to hefty fines and may also suffer nationwide prohibitions against certain activities and the need to reimburse injured parties.

 Individual states also regulate telemarketing activities.
 Some states require businesses to obtain a license for such activity.

 Of course, sales reps need to comply with the law, but how do you stay abreast of all the legal implications if you are reaching several states during various times of the day?
 Is your business exempt from any of these regulations?
 You may not comply simply by ensuring the number you plan to call is not on the Do Not Call Registry.
 How can you ensure compliance and maintain marketing effectiveness?

 Fortunately, the need for quick, efficient, accurate compliance to TSR has prompted the development of sales performance software.
 These software-as-a-service (SaaS) products take the guesswork and compliance angst out of telemarketing.

-Gryphon Networks, G2 Crowd’s 2020 Leader in Enterprise Sales Performance Management and Call Compliance Software, has developed its patented “CORE-to-EDGE” architecture, providing among other features, fully indemnified compliance in any state and call blocking and autodialer compliance.
+Gryphon Networks, G2 Crowd’s 2020 Leader in Enterprise Sales Performance Management and Call Compliance Software, has developed its patented “CORE-to-EDGE” architecture, providing among other features.
 Transaction-level visibility offers audit trails to all call activity.